Cashless accounts

 The customer experience for a new customer investing in an asset starts with Order creation.
 There is no first step to fund the account by following a Deposit workflow.

-This means a customer can place any size Order, regardless of their Account having no value at DriveWealth.
+Instead, a customer can place any size Order, regardless of their Account having no Buying Power at DriveWealth.
 Whether that Order is accepted is controlled by you, and dependent on the amount of cash you already custody for that customer.

 This also means the customer never sees a "brokerage balance" or "investing balance"—hence the label of Cashless.
 Purchase orders use funds directly from a customer's linked banking system, and sale orders (or other cash events like dividends) return funds directly to that same banking balance.